-FOCUS AREA #2 | HAWTHORNE LANE & 5TH AVENUE
+FOCUS AREA #2 | FREEDOM DRIVE & ALLEGHANY STREET

-Existing development in the area is classified as Commercial and Campus.
-Commercial development is characterized by car-oriented destinations for retail, dining, and service uses, typically within low-rise buildings.
-Campus development is characterized by a concentration of office, education, or medical uses, typically within low-rise buildings.
+Existing development in the area is classified as Commercial, which is characterized by car-oriented destinations for retail, dining, and service uses, typically within low-rise buildings located along major streets or near interstates.
 The area is recommended to evolve into Neighborhood Center, which is characterized by a mix of neighborhood-serving uses (retail, dining, office, services) within low-rise buildings in a pedestrian-oriented environment that is easily accessible to surrounding neighborhoods.
 This Place Type change will add a greater mix of uses and density to the recommended area.
 To support the change, future development will provide additional mobility, open space, and placemaking elements.